Arijit0906/SOC_Journey_90days/month-1-foundations/day9/README.md

-# 📅 Day 9 – SOC Analyst 30-Day Challenge
+# 📅 Day 9 – Linux Important Commands

 Today was all about **Linux log analysis** — the part that really connects system administration with SOC investigations.
 Logs are the lifeblood of detection, so I focused on understanding how they’re generated, stored, rotated, and analyzed with tools like `grep`, `awk`, and `sed`.